-ation was made today [date] by counsel for the claimant, ] by way of Summons No. [ ] of [ ].
-Justice [ and read the affidavit(s) of [name] filed on [date]. [ ] to t of the application IT IS ORDERED by Justice [ ] that: of assets The defendant must not: (i) remove from Singapore any of his assets wh Singapore whether in his own name or not ar solely or jointly owned up to the value of [\$ ]; nd whether (ii) in any way dispose of or deal with or diminish the v of his assets whether they are in or outside Singapo in his own name or not and whether solely or jointly to the same value. ore whether This prohibition includes the following assets, in particul ar: (i) the property known as [ ] or the net sale no payment of any mortgages if it has been sold; noney after (ii) the property and assets of the defendant's business ] (or carried on at [ ]) or the sale money if any or been sold; and - (iii) any money in the accounts numbered [ ] at [ ].
-If the total unencumbered value of the defendant's assets in exceeds [\$ ], the defendant may remove any of those Singapore or may dispose of or deal with them so long unencumbered value of his assets still in Singapore remathan [\$ ].
-If the total unencumbered value of the defendin Singapore does not exceed [\$ ], the defendant must any of those assets from Singapore and must not dispose with any of them, but if he has other assets outside Sindefendant may dispose of or deal with those assets so long unencumbered value of all his assets whether in or outside remains not less than [\$ ]. assets from as the total ins not less ant's assets not remove e of or deal gapore, the as the total ] by way of Summons No. [ ] of [ ].
-Justice [ and read the affidavit(s) of [name] filed on [date].
-It of the application IT IS ORDERED by Justice [ and read the affidavit(s) of [name] filed on [date].
-It of the application IT IS ORDERED by Justice [ and read the application IT
+- (a) The defendant must not: - (i) remove from Singapore any of his assets which are in Singapore whether in his own name or not and whether solely or jointly owned up to the value of [\$]; or - (ii) in any way dispose of or deal with or diminish the value of any of his assets whether they are in or outside Singapore whether in his own name or not and whether solely or jointly owned up to the same value. - (b) This prohibition includes the following assets, in particular: - (i) the property known as [ ] or the net sale money after payment of any mortgages if it has been sold; - (ii) the property and assets of the defendant's business known as [] (or carried on at []) or the sale money if any of them have been sold; and - (iii) any money in the accounts numbered [ ] at [ ]. - (c) If the total unencumbered value of the defendant's assets in Singapore exceeds [\$], the defendant may remove any of those assets from Singapore or may dispose of or deal with them so long as the total unencumbered value of his assets still in Singapore remains not less than [\$].
+If the total unencumbered value of the defendant's assets in Singapore does not exceed [\$], the defendant must not remove any of those assets from Singapore and must not dispose of or deal with any of them, but if he has other assets outside Singapore, the defendant may dispose of or deal with those assets so long as the total unencumbered value of all his assets whether in or outside Singapore remains not less than [\$].